arvindp25/Data-Science-portfolio/Data Science portfolio/Bike Rental Challenge Regression/readme.md

 Steps follwed:-
-data preparation with the help of numpy ans pandas Exploratory data analysis with the help of matplotlib ans seaborn (Linear Regrssion) model building with the help statsmodel.api so we can have detail of model, Model validation and making sure none of assumption is contradicted Conclusion for company.
+data preparation with the help of numpy ans pandas <br>
+Exploratory data analysis with the help of matplotlib ans seaborn <br> (Linear Regrssion) model building with the help statsmodel.api so we can have detail of model, <br>
+Model validation and making sure none of assumption is contradicted <br>
+Conclusion for company. <br>